meltano/meltano/docs/src/docs/getting-started.md

 Let's use `target-sqlite` for this project by clicking `Install` in its card.

-Once it is finished installing, you will see that the following modal:
+Once it is finished installing, you will see the following modal:

 ![Modal dialogue for successful SQLite installation](/images/getting-started-guide/getting-started-05.png)